-An itchy anus can be a sign of cancer, but it may also occur for many other reasons.
-Skin irritation, hemorrhoids, and infections are all other potential causes of this symptom.
+An itchy anus can be a symptom of cancer.
+However, it may also occur for other reasons, such as skin irritation, hemorrhoids, and infections.
 Additionally, bleeding is often the first symptom of anal cancer, rather than itchiness.

 If a person has persistent itchiness, a doctor can help with identifying the cause and providing treatments.